kaukana0/select/docu.md

     groups.set("GR", {text:"Select all below", selectable:true})

     document.getElementById("selectCountry").data = [d, groups]
-    // there will be a separation line before "Greece", with title "Select all below"
+    // there will be a group separation before "Greece", with title "Select all below"
     // it will be clickable - like a regular (non group header) item (because selectable:true)

 Note: triggers invocation of onSelected callback.